aeharding/metar-taf-parser/README.md

 # metar-taf-parser

-This is a port of [python-metar-taf-parser](https://github.com/mivek/python-metar-taf-parser) to typescript.
+This is a port of [python-metar-taf-parser](https://github.com/mivek/python-metar-taf-parser) to Typescript.
 It's fully typed and tested with i18n support, and can run on Node or the browser.

 ## Example